jyhi/www/projects.md

 - [Kramdown][kramdown] has a few powerful markups allowing more control of HTML from Markdown
 - I [changed][minima-rdfa] [Microdata][microdata] in [Minima][minima] to [RDFa][rdfa]
 - I rebased and merged a few pending pull requests to jekyll/minima

-Both [Microdata][microdata] and [RDFa][rdfa] are [Linked Data][ld] markups.
-The former is defined in the [HTML Living Standard][html-std], while the latter is defined by [W3C][w3c] and is used in all other non-HTML scenarios.

-Informational websites (like this site) should be made with plain HTML documents, rather than Web Apps (e.g. [Vue.js][vue], [React.js][react] powered websites).
-If a Web App is purely informational (i.e. no interactions are required from the user), it's fucked up.

-(I'm not saying that using Vue.js or React.js is bad -- they are both excellent frameworks writing Web Apps.
-In fact, I have a few planned projects that embrace Vue.js.
-However, when it comes to information, the use of an App just advocates [information silos][info-silo] and sets up fences around.)

-While people can read the documents, machines can too.
-If a website relies on JavaScript to dynamically render information, then only people can view it.
-Thus, I deliberately avoided the use of JavaScript.
-In this way, these ones can benefit:

-- People using...
-  - the [NoScript][noscript] browser plugin;
-  - browsers without JavaScript functionality at all (e.g. [w3m][w3m]);
-- Crawers and robots (e.g. search engines).

-[Sir Tim Berners-Lee][timbl], who's the inventor of WWW, has a biography, [_Weaving the Web_][weaving-the-web], that explains the original design of the Web, which I think we haven't even achieved yet.
-There's also a documentary, [ForEveryone.net][foreveryone-net], in which Sir Tim, along with people working on and using the WWW, are interviewed.
-Some dialogues are taken from the biography.
-I've also [translated](#foreveryone-net) the subtitles into Simplified Chinese.

 [minima-rdfa]: https://github.com/jyhi/minima
 [jekyll]: https://jekyllrb.com/